Come and check out the gold mine of items available in the CHRIST CHURCH OP SHOP

 The Op Shop is located on the corner of Mt Alexander Rd and Marco Polo St, Essendon along side Christ Church Anglican Church.
 (Melway Page 28 F2)

-In October 2013 The Christ Church Op Shop celebrated 20 years in the current location.
+In October 2018 the Op Shop celebrated 25 years in the current location in the old Church building

-In October 2015 The Christ Church Op Shop celebrates 50 years in existence.
+In October 2020 The Christ Church Op Shop celebrated 55 years in existence.
 Well done!

 ROSTER SECRETARY Robyn Bulluss